CS 101

 3. Bill credits begin appearing directly on your utility bill based on your share of the project’s production.

-4. You pay the solar project owner for a portion of the credits received.
+4. You pay the solar project owner for a fixed portion of the value credits received.

-5. The difference between the credits received and the payment made becomes your savings.
+5. The difference between the credits received and the payment made back to the solar farm becomes your savings.

-The remaining difference — $1,000 in this example — becomes your savings.
+Once payment is made, the remaining difference — $1,000 in this example — becomes your effective savings.

 Why People Choose Community Solar

-These savings are not a one-time discount.
-They continue month after month for the duration of the agreement.
+These savings are also not a one-time discount.
+They continue month after month for the duration of the agreement, which for homeowners and renters is quite flexible with cancelation available as an option at anytime.

 The primary difference is simple: your electric bill becomes lower and more predictable over time.